 Second Place: $250

 Third Place: $150

 - Each play must include the 2020 prop, a take out container.
 See description below.

 - Maximum running time is 10 minutes.
 Less is fine.

-- Cast maximum is three, but there can be more than three characters.
+- Cast maximum is three, but there can be more than three characters as long as all characters can be played by the maximum of three actors.
 Any combo, gender-wise.
 No characters under the age of sixteen.